 Pairing wine with fish: What to choose

-From fish and chips, to grilled sardines, classic sole meunière, ceviche and sushi, discover the right wines to pair with any fish dish
+From fish and chips to grilled sardines, spicy fish curries to a classic sole meunière, discover the right wines to match any fish dish, with 12 great bottles recommended by the Decanter team at all price points.

 • Lean and flaky mild fish – plaice, sole, perch